-Madurai Butter Bun is a popular tea stall snack from Tamil Nadu made by toasting soft sweet buns with butter, sugar and milk on a tawa.
+Madurai Butter Bun is a popular tea stall snack from Tamil Nadu made by toasting soft sweet buns with butter, sugar and milk on a tawa or frying pan.
 The buns turn crisp outside while staying soft, moist and buttery inside.
 A little milk added while cooking creates steam and gives the buns their characteristic soft texture.
 This easy butter bun recipe makes for a quick tea-time snack loved by both kids and adults.

 Spread butter generously on the inner sides of the buns.